MohamadAbdUlaziz938/weather/README.md

 A new Flutter application.
-apllication help us to detect forecast around world. we can search specific city. save last sesion in cach memory and reload it wehen we have no internet. if we have internet the app will update last city we serched. default searched value "Dubai".
+apllication help us to detect forecast around world. we can search specific city. save last sesion in cash memory and reload it wehen we have no internet. if we have internet the app will update last city we searched. default searched value "Dubai".

 ## Getting Started